Qayqayt First Nation: History

 In testimony to the Commission, George Roberts, a representative of the New Westminster Indian Band identified Poplar Island as a graveyard for members of the Kwantlen First Nation.
 Roberts also explained that the New Westminster reserves were claimed by Kwantlen, Musqueam, and Tsawwassen Nations, however governance of the New Westminster Indian Band was managed by the Musqueam Chief.
 Roberts explained that the people who lived on the New Westminster reserves permanently were not considered "Indians" though some had remote ancestry at Katzie and Sts'ailes.
 Finally, Roberts described how the Indigenous residents of the New Westminster Band were relocated by priests to the Musqueam and Kwantlen reserves at the historic community of Qayqayt.
 He explained that this was done without those nations' consent.

-The New Westminster Indian Band, as it exists today, was reconstituted in 1994 by its present chief, Rhonda Larrabee, after she discovered that her mother's family was one of the last to live within the former reserve.
+The New Westminster Indian Band, as it exists today, was reconstituted in 1994 by former chief Rhonda Larrabee after she discovered that her mother's family was one of the last to live within the former reserve.
 Larrabee's story is documented in the NFB film A Tribe of One.
 Larrabee's mother, Marie Lee Bandura, grew up as part of the New Westminster Indian Band, was orphaned and believed she was the last of her people.
 She moved to Vancouver's Chinatown, married a Chinese man, and raised her four children as Chinese.